Shooting Stars in November 2025: Leonids in the Spotlight!

 November Shooting Stars: Conclusion

-Five meteor showers peak in November.
-In 2024, the most promising of them are the Southern Taurids (peaking on almost moonless skies) and the Leonids (boasting up to 20 meteors per hour).
+Five meteor showers will reach their peaks in November 2025.
+The most promising of them are the Leonids — they’ll peak near the New Moon and could produce up to 20 meteors per hour.
 Make sure you don’t miss a shooting star!
 Easily locate any meteor shower's radiant and check the Moon phase for specific dates using the stargazing app Sky Tonight.

 Wishing you clear skies and joyful observations!